 Joseph Plunkett was born into a wealthy Catholic family in the city of Dublin.
-In his early years Joseph contacted tuberculosis and although he was taken abroad to the warmer climate of the Mediterranean, he was to suffer from the effects of the disease all his life.
+In his early years, Joseph contracted tuberculosis and although he was taken abroad to the warmer climate of the Mediterranean, he was to suffer from the effects of the disease all his life.

 His education reflected his privileged and religious background.
 He attended the Catholic University School and Belvedere College, a Jesuit institution in Dublin.
-Afterwards he went to another Jesuit institution, Stonyhurst College in Lancashire, England.
-It is reported that at Stonyhurst, Plunkett received some military knowledge from the Officers’ Training Corp.
+Afterward, he went to another Jesuit institution, Stonyhurst College in Lancashire, England.
+It is reported that at Stonyhurst, Plunkett received some military knowledge from the Officers’ Training Corps.

 Joseph Plunkett and the Gaelic League

 Plunkett had a keen interest in Esperanto, an International auxiliary language, and was to become one of the founders of the Irish Esperanto League.
 However, he had also a very deep interest in all things Irish, including the Irish language.
 In furtherance of this, he joined the Gaelic League where he met and formed a life-long friendship with Thomas MacDonagh.
 These friends shared many interests such as a love of poetry and the theatre.

 Very soon Plunkett’s nationalism steered him towards the Irish Volunteers and his fervor awakened the same ideals within his family, especially firing up his younger brothers George and John.
 His father, a papal count, even allowed the use of his property in Kimmage, south Dublin, to be used as a training ground for the young men who turned their back on conscription by the British Army to fight in World War 1.
 These men had the goal of fighting for their own country’s freedom from Britain.